Link to Article Index Page

 What Multiple?

 Typically, small businesses will sell in a one to three-times multiple of this figure.
-Now, this is a wide range, so how do you determine what to apply?
-The best mechanism I have found is that a one-time multiple is for those businesses where the seller is “the business”.
+Now, this is a wide range, and some businesses will sell for more, so how do you determine what to apply?
+The best general rule to keep in mind is that a one-time multiple is for those businesses where the seller is “the business”.
 In other words: "as out the door goes the seller, so too can go the customers".
 Consulting businesses, professional practices, and one-man businesses come to mind.

-Businesses that have a strong track record, repeat clients, historical pattern of growth, more than 3 years in business, perhaps some proprietary item, or an exclusive territory, a growing industry, etc., will sell in the three-times ratio.
+Businesses that have a strong track record, repeat clients, historical pattern of growth, more than 3 years in business, perhaps some proprietary item, a large customer base, or an exclusive territory, a growing industry, etc., will sell in the three-times ratio (and sometimes more).
 The others fall somewhere in-between.

 The Rules To Apply To Establish A Multiple